OpenNews/srccon/transcripts/SRCCON2017-better-security-trainers.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Let’s be better security trainers together
+# Let’s be better security trainers together

-Session facilitator(s): Amanda Hickman, Matt Perry
+### Session facilitator(s): Amanda Hickman, Matt Perry

-Day & Time: Thursday, 3-4:15pm
+### Day & Time: Thursday, 3-4:15pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 AMANDA: Oh, look.
 Mike is here.
 He can help us.